DanTCIM/ValAct_RAG/data/md/ASOP_life/asop041_120_Actuarial-communications.md

-# IS <br> ActuARIAL StandARds Board

-Actuarial Standard

-of Practice

-No. 41
+# Actuarial Standard of Practice No. 41

 ## Actuarial Communications

 Revised Edition

-Developed by the

-General Committee of the

-Actuarial Standards Board
+Developed by the General Committee of the Actuarial Standards Board

-Adopted by the

-Actuarial Standards Board
+Adopted by the Actuarial Standards Board

 December 2010

 (Doc.
 No. 120)

-## TABLEOF CONTENTS
+## TABLE OF CONTENTS

 	Transmittal Memorandum ..... iv
 	STANDARD OF PRACTICE
 	Section 1.
 Purpose, Scope, Cross References, and Effective Date .....
 1 1.1 Purpose .....
 1
 	1.2 Scope .....
 1
 	1.3 Cross References .....
 1
 	1.4 Effective Date .....
 1
 	Section 2.
 Definitions .....
 2
 	2.1 Actuarial Communication .....
 2
 	2.2 Actuarial Document .....
 2
 	2.3 Actuarial Finding .....
 2
 	2.4 Actuarial Report .....
 2
 	2.5 Actuarial Services .....
 2
 	2.6 Deviation .....
 2
 	2.7 Intended User .....
 2
 	2.8 Oral Communication .....
 2
 	2.9 Other User .....
 2
 	2.10 Principal .....
 2
 	Section 3.
 Analysis of Issues and Recommended Practices .....
 3 3.1 Requirements for Actuarial Communications .....
 3
 	3.1.1 Form and Content .....
 3
 	3.1.2 Clarity .....
 3
 	3.1.3 Timing of Communication .....
 3
 	3.1.4 Identification of Responsible Actuary .....
 3
 	3.2 Actuarial Report .....
 3
 	3.3 Specific Circumstances .....
 4
 	3.4 Disclosures Within an Actuarial Report .....
 4
 	3.4.1 Uncertainty or Risk .....
 4
 	3.4.2 Conflict of Interest .....
 4
 	3.4.3 Reliance on Other Sources for Data and Other Information .....
 4 3.4.4 Responsibility for Assumptions and Methods .....
 4 3.4.5 Information Date of Report .....
 5
 	3.4.6 Subsequent Events .....
 5
 	3.5 Explanation of Material Differences .....
 6
 	3.6 Oral Communications .....
 6
 	3.7 Responsibility to Other Users .....
 6
 	3.8 Retention of Other Materials .....
 6
 	Section 4.
 Communications and Disclosures .....
 7

 	4.1 Disclosures in any Actuarial Communication 7

 	4.1.1 Identification of Responsible Actuary 7

 	4.1.2 Identification of Actuarial Documents 7

 	4.1.3 Disclosures in Actuarial Reports 7

 	4.2 Certain Assumptions or Methods Prescribed by Law 8

 	4.3 Responsibility for Assumptions and Methods 8

 	4.4 Deviation from the Guidance of an ASOP 9

 	## APPENDIXES

 	Appendix 1—Background and Current Practices .....
 10
 	Background .....
 10
 	Current Practices .....
 10
 	Appendix 2-Comments on the Second Exposure Draft and Responses .....
 12

 TO: $\quad$ Members of Actuarial Organizations Governed by the Standards of Practice of the Actuarial Standards Board and Other Persons Interested in Actuarial Communications